-As for Macao, where it is not clear the exact moment of the middle of the 16th century when Portuguese arrived to that place, but it took several decades to start the citadel of the city in 1620.
-This fortress is also located in a hill inside the town, and it was the central link of the city walls.
-In 1622 was very efficient in putting off the Dutch in their main attempt to conquer the city.
+As for Macao, where it is not clear the exact moment of the middle of the 16th century when Portuguese arrived, it took several decades to start the citadel of the city in 1620.
+This fortress is also located on a hill inside the town, and it formed the central link of the city walls.
+In 1622 it was very effective deterring the Dutch in their main attempt to conquer the city.